Simply select the question below that you want answered to jump to it or scroll down to read them all.

 Besides, there is a lot of research showing that professional headshots make all the difference.
 Profiles like LinkedIn get more views when a professional photo is used.
 People tend to visit those profiles longer too.
 Humans are visual learners and a good headshot can go a long way to proving you are a worthy recruit.
 But that’s not just based on thin air.
 Studies have been done showing that people draw a judging conclusion that sticks long-term when flashed a person’s face for even just a second.

 In addition, remember that headshots are an investment that need only be made each 2-3 years or so, unless you dramatically change your look.
 Or unless you are an actor that needs refreshes more often.
 Furthermore, another reason you might be questioning if they are really worth it is because you have a thought that they are really expensive.
-But really good headshots do not have to be costly.
+But really good headshots can be affordable.

 There are a lot of things to avoid in headshots.
 So, let’s cover the essentials.
 For actors, some of what is listed to avoid here is not necessarily the case, like this first one.
 Avoid looking sad or anything but happy.
 You should also avoid overdoing a smile.
 Practice in a mirror to create a smile you are comfortable with.
 A good smile goes a long way in a headshot.
 People sometimes tend to overdo their posture and then look stiff instead of relaxed.
 So, check your posture too.